vincentchachere/osticket-prereqs/README.md

 <br>

-### 14.B ) Continue Connecting your Virtual Machine to Remote Desktop by doing the follwing:
+### 14.B ) Connect your Virtual Machine to Remote Desktop by doing the follwing:

 - Press: `Command + Space Bar` at the same time to open up the Spotlight Search, then..